ESWolfson89/Bank-Account-Validator-Service/README.md

 To run go into the project directory and type: mvnw spring-boot:run

+The account numbers for a source that are defined as valid goes by the range [12345678-12345682] + (sourceNum-1)*5

+where sourceNum is the position of the source as listed in application.properties

+For example if sources are defined as "sources.names=source1,source2":
+[12345678-12345682] are valid for source1
+[12345683-12345687] are valid for source2

 The following tests were done using the curl command in Windows:
 1) For application.properties file
 spring.application.name=BankAccountValidatorService